FransUrbo/drive-by-wire/README.md

 This is the diagram for the Aston Martin drive button.
 I only use the one switch within the button (SW2).

 ![AstonMartin Button Diagram](./AstonMartin%20Button%20Diagram.png)

+The latest version of the [ciruit diagram](https://a360.co/3L8P7J7) and the [PCB](https://a360.co/3XMMkwH) can be accessed on the Fusion360 site.
+It's not very pretty (the web viewer have .. issues :).
+I always try to keep this repo updated with the very latest by using screenshots, but it's also available online.
+I'm using a free subscription, and can't enable downloads, so it's unfortunately view-only..

+My [components library](https://a360.co/4cwNAcc) can also be found on that site.
+Not sure how usefull it is though..

 ## Wiring on bread boards